Ashley Moody: Early career

 Moody interned for Martha Barnett, the president of the American Bar Association, and later joined the law firm Holland & Knight, working in civil litigation.

 In January 1998, Moody switched her party affiliation from Democratic to Republican.
 Upon his election, Florida governor Jeb Bush appointed her to be the student representative on the Board of Regents, a now-defunct body that ran the state's university system.

 Moody was appointed an assistant U.S. attorney for the Middle District of Florida.
-In 2006, Moody was elected to the Thirteenth Judicial Circuit Court of Florida, which consisted of Hillsborough County.
+In 2006, she was elected to the Thirteenth Judicial Circuit Court of Florida in Hillsborough County.

-Florida Attorney General
+Florida attorney general

 Elections

-On April 28, 2017, Moody resigned from the court to run for Florida Attorney General in the 2018 election.
-In the Republican primary, Moody defeated state representative Frank White, who attacked Moody for her prior registration as a Democrat.
+On April 28, 2017, Moody resigned from the court to run for Florida attorney general in the 2018 election.
+In the Republican primary, she defeated state representative Frank White.
 In the general election, Moody defeated Democratic nominee Sean Shaw, a state representative, with 52% of the vote to Shaw's 46%.

-Moody was reelected in the 2022 election against Democratic nominee Aramis Ayala, winning by a margin of approximately 20%.
+Moody was reelected in the 2022 election over Democratic nominee Aramis Ayala by a 21-point margin.